blog detail

 What is the life expectancy of gutter guards?

 The type of gutter guard determines its life expectancy.
 Foam gutter guards last about two years on average, while micromesh can last up to 20 years.
 Guards made of plastic can last between three and six years, and aluminum can last between 10 and 20 years.
+Lifespan also depends on installation quality and how well you maintain them.
+Guards that are cleaned regularly and inspected for damage will reach the higher end of their expected range.

 How often should I inspect gutter guards for maintenance?

 Gutter guards should be inspected and cleaned at least once or twice yearly.
 However, they should be cleaned if you notice debris buildup or other maintenance issues.
+Homes with heavy tree coverage or in regions with frequent storms may benefit from seasonal inspections.

 Is there a downside to gutter guards?